Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Methods

 \subsection{Local Star Formation Histories}

 The numerical CMD-fitting code MATCH was used to reconstruct SFHs for individual 400$\times$400 pc regions from resolved stellar populations \citep{Dolphin02}.
 For detailed description of the methods, see \cite{McQuinn10a} and the references therein.
 In summary, MATCH generates synthetic simple stellar populations (SSPs) assuming a Kroupa initial mass function (IMF; \citealt{Kroupa01}), a binary fraction of 35\% with a flat binary mass ratio distribution, and the PARSEC stellar library \citep{Bressan12}.
+For the SFH fits, we constrained metallicity to be non-decreasing with time.
+This serves to guard against severe age-metallicity degeneracies in cases where available photometry doesn't reach faint-ward of the ancient main sequence turnoff, and has been applied in such cases in many other SFH studies employing a similar fitting approach for Local Volume dwarfs (e.g., \citealt{McQuinn10a, Weisz11, Weisz14, Williams17}).
 No internal differential extinction was assumed; based on the low-masses of galaxies in the sample, internal extinction is expected to be low (i.e., the mass-metallicity relation; \citealt{Berg12}).
 For the foreground extinction, the \cite{Schlafly11} recalibration of the \cite{Schlegel98} dust emission maps was used.
 All regions in the same galaxy were assumed to have the same foreground extinction correction.
 Observational errors are simulated using the completeness, photometric bias, and photometric scatter measured in the artificial star tests.
 The synthetic CMDs were combined linearly (along with simulated CMDs of foreground stars) to calculate the expected distribution of stars on the CMD for any SFH.
 With the synthetic and observed V vs (V-I) CMDs, a maximum likelihood algorithm was used to determine the SFH most likely to have produced the observed data for each region.
 Random uncertainties were estimated by applying a hybrid Markov Chain Monte Carlo \mbox{simulation \citep{Dolphin13}.} The systematic uncertainties were calculated following the prescriptions in \cite{Dolphin12}.
-A time binning for the SFH of $\Delta$log(t/yr)$\simeq$0.3 was adopted over the most recent 500 Myr, which covers the timescales of interest for star-formation driven turbulence.
+A time binning for the SFH of $\Delta$log(t/{Myr})$\simeq$0.3 was adopted over the most recent 500 Myr, which covers the timescales of interest for star-formation driven turbulence.
 The resulting time intervals are 4-10~Myr, 10-25~Myr, 25-50~Myr, 50-100~Myr, 100-200~Myr, 200-500~Myr, and 500~Myr-14~Gyr.
 Example CMDs and SFHs for selected regions are shown in Figure \ref{CMD_c5}.